cisagov/pshtt/README.md

 * `Canonical URL` - One of the four endpoints described above; a judgment call based on the observed redirect logic of the domain.
 * `Live` - The domain is "live" if any endpoint is live.
+* `HTTPS Live` - The domain is "HTTPS live" if any HTTPS endpoint is live.
+* `HTTPS Full Connection` - The domain is "fully connected" if any HTTPS endpoint is fully connected.
+A "fully connected" HTTPS endpoint is one with which pshtt could make a full TLS connection.
+* `HTTPS Client Auth Required` - A domsin requires client authentication if *any* HTTPS endpoint requires it for a full TLS connection.
 * `Redirect` - The domain is a "redirect domain" if at least one endpoint is a redirect, and all endpoints are either redirects or down.